vipulDessai/game-development-notes/instamat-studio/element-graph/techniques.md

 - use normal to curvature with radius around 0.17
 - use concave output with blend mode subtract, foreground H0 S0 V0.094
 - use convex output with blend mode overlay, foreground H0 S0 V0.95

+# scratches

+`TODO` - scratches from tile sampler greyscale from SD